isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 ## Wee Kim Wee Award

-The Wee Kim Wee Award is presented to a Secondary Three pupil who has consistently displayed exemplary conduct since she was in Secondary One.
-She must also have demonstrated a commitment to achieving excellence in academic pursuits and in co-curricular activities.
-More importantly, she possesses a strong MGS spirit.
+The Wee Kim Wee Award is presented to a Secondary Three pupil who has consistently displayed exemplary conduct and embodies our school values and motto since she was in Secondary One.
+She must also have demonstrated a commitment to academic pursuits and in co-curricular&nbsp;activities.

 ## Sophia Blackmore Award